 Doudou

-location of Mons, Belgium
+Mons in Belgium location of Mons, Belgium

 The festival has two parts.
 The first one is the procession honouring the descent and the uprising of the Waltrude’s Shrine.
-Saint Waltrude (in Walloon - Waudru, Dutch -Waldetrudis) is the patron saint of Mons.
+Saint Waltrude (in Walloon - Waudru, Dutch - Waldetrudis) is the patron saint of Mons.
 The second part of the festival is The Combat of Saint George or Lumeçon.

 In 1352 church authorities decided that this miracle should be honoured on the Trinity Sunday.
 Famous fraternity of Saint George joined the procession after 1380.
 This fact meant the separation of religious and non religious part of the festival.
 The non religious part was the reconstitution of the combat between Saint George and a Dragon.